We have words to describe everything. We even have multiple words to describe a single thing.

 - Pleasure.
 Gratification, relish, prosperity, excitement, merriment, playfulness, amusement, and enjoyment are felt as pleasurable.

 - Bliss.
-Revel, delight, jubilation, elation, rupture, ecstasy, exuberance, euphoria, etc. will be under bliss.
+Revel, delight, jubilation, elation, rapture, ecstasy, exuberance, euphoria, etc. will be under bliss.

 Now, can you see the differences among these criteria?
 But which among these synonyms is the highest state of happiness?